 As all UWTSD programmes build students’ essential employability skills from within the curriculum, we’re here to help support you by developing and promoting added-value extra-curricular and co-curricular opportunities for your students.

-In a workshop, in your classroom… online… or in the Life Design Studio…
+In a workshop, in your classroom, or online…

 Outside the Classroom…

 We’re offering a range of workshops, events and support to students outside the curriculum, so please encourage your students to attend.
 You might particularly wish to refer students to our workshops if you think they are struggling to engage with developing their employability and would benefit from attending one of the sessions.

 The full list of forthcoming events is available on our events page.
 If you’d like to suggest an event or work with us to organise something tailored for your students, please get in touch.